-If you’re already a resident with us, you can swap your home with other social housing residents through HomeSwapper
+If you have an assured, secure or fixed term tenancy with us, you may be able to swap your home with other social housing residents through HomeSwapper

 .
 HomeSwapper is an online mutual exchange service which lets you advertise your property and find someone to swap with.
 It’s free to use for Sovereign residents, and could be quicker than waiting for a transfer.

 - Register your details on the HomeSwapper website and wait for ‘match alerts’ to be sent to you.
 Think about the affordability of homes you're interested in.

 - If you find a home you like, complete our mutual exchange application form and we’ll let you know within 42 days if it’s been approved.

 - In order for your swap to be approved, you will need to make sure you are ‘mutual exchange ready’.

 Before you can swap homes, you’ll need to speak to all of the landlords involved and ask for their approval to exchange.
 They then have 42 days to approve or reject the application (from when they receive applications from all residents involved).

 All of the landlords need to agree they're happy for the swap to go ahead before an exchange date can be finalised.